ParthNipunDave/mask-or-no-mask-detection/README.md

 <ol>
 <li>It takes png image as input from user</li>
 <li>Then that image is passed for inferencing and detection takes places.
-Once the image is classified and detected into either of any class our app returns a downloadable attachment which contains our ouput image</li>
+Once the image is classified and detected into either of any class this app returns a downloadable attachment which contains our ouput image</li>
 </ol>